 The space shuttle Endeavor on its 12-mile journey from Los Angeles International Airport (LAX) to the California Science Center, on October 12, 2012, in Inglewood, California more

 Together with its transportation vehicle a Giant transformer and its transporter vehicle together weigh 640 tons, even more than the space shuttle and are over 100m long.
 It took an expert team 9 months to plan and 20 people staff to accompany the transport on its way to the Docks in Bristol, where it was being shipped to Cottam power station.
 More

-Which one did you like best?
+Which one of the wide load transports did you like best?
 Or do you have even better pictures?
-We are interested in more spectacular photos and the stories behind them.
-Especially if are a transport expert and want to share one of your achievements and challenges that you faced, drop me a mail: firstname.lastname@example.org
+We are interested in more spectacular photos and the stories behind special transportation challenges.
+Especially if are a transport expert and want to share one of your achievements and challenges that you faced, drop me a mail: email@example.com